Home

 Every election matters, but at a time when the rights and dignity we’ve fought so hard for are under attack at home and abroad, it’s never been more important to make sure we show up.
 We matter.
 We vote.

-This election, The 519 community is sharing Why We Vote, and encouraging you to do the same.
+During this federal election, we're sharing why we vote, and encouraging you to do the same.

 2SLGBTQ+ Human Rights, Safety, and Wellbeing

 We refuse to give in to rising anti-2SLGBTQ+ hate.
-The law should protect and uplift Ontarians, not divide us.
+The law should protect and uplift all Canadians, not divide us.
+This includes 2 Spirit, queer, and trans Canadians.

 Housing and Homelessness

-Ontarians across income levels are struggling to afford housing.
+Across Canada, many of us are struggling to afford rent and housing.
 We need to protect renters, empower average house hunters, and get shovels in the ground.

 Healthcare